moljac/MonoVersal.MarkDown/XamarinComponent.MarkDownDeep/content/Details.md

 ### Easy integration ###

 Using MarkdownDeep is trivially easy.
-Both the .NET and JavaScript editions have an a lmost identical API.
+Both the .NET and JavaScript editions have an almost identical API.

 Note: This page covers the Markdown to HTML text transformation APIs.
 For instructions on integrating the client side editor GUI, see here.